 Watching the movie trailer of Safety not Guaranteed leaves you back with many questions.

-Actually, when we watch the trailer, we were not sure if we should hit the play button.
+Actually, when we watched the trailer, we were not sure if we should hit the play button.

 However, a friend recommended it.
 So we gave it a try as we were sure, we can blame the friends afterwards.